Jason Momoa: Career

 At 19 years old, while living and working in Honolulu, Momoa decided to audition for the television series Baywatch Hawaii, in which he was cast as Jason Ioane (1999–2001).
 He was in the main cast on the 2004–2005 Fox drama North Shore as Frankie.

-In 2004, Momoa appeared in the film Johnson Family Vacation.
+In 2004, Momoa appeared in the road comedy film Johnson Family Vacation.
 From 2005 to 2009, Momoa appeared as Ronon in Stargate Atlantis, for which he learned martial arts.

 In 2009, he was cast as Roman in four episodes of the comedy-drama television series The Game (2009).
 He portrayed the title protagonist in Conan the Barbarian (2011), a reimagining of the 1982 film of the same name and a role made famous by Arnold Schwarzenegger.
 Momoa gained fame for his role of Khal Drogo on HBO's Game of Thrones.
 In his audition for the role, he performed a Haka, one of many intimidating Māori dances traditionally used to convey a challenge to an opponent, or a welcome to a visitor.

 Momoa directed and co-wrote Road to Paloma (2014), an American drama thriller film, together with writers Jonathan Hirschbein and Robert Homer Mollohan.
 The film stars Momoa, Sarah Shahi, Lisa Bonet, Michael Raymond-James and Wes Studi.
-It premiered at the 2014 Sarasota Film Festival in April 2014.
-The film had a limited theatrical release on July 15, 2014, in New York City and Los Angeles and a VOD release.
+It premiered at the Sarasota Film Festival.
+The film had a limited theatrical release and a VOD release.